mixxxdj/manual/source/chapters/user_interface.rst

 **Setup the microphone**

-* Most computers have build-in microphones, while some are connected trough USB.
+* Most computers have built-in microphones, while some are connected through USB.
-  This works ok, but don't expect them to be of high-quality.
+  These work adequately, but don't expect them to be high-quality.
-* Best is to connect a good external microphone to the “Mic” or “Line” input on your audio device.
+* The best solution is to connect a good external microphone to the “Mic” or “Line” input on your audio device.
 If available, use the “Gain” knob on the device to adjust the input signal.
 * Select the microphone input in